 (How did they know what was above them though?)

 I couldn't help but wonder how many children they may have lost over the cliffs.
-Boys will be boys - and boys are very active.

 We were standing on an overlook.
 You had to walk down to the dwellings below this vantage point.
 You can't see the cliff from here but it's straight down.